Project

 Philipp Janssen, University of Muenster - Institute of Pharmaceutical and Medicinal Chemistry, Münster, Germany

-After 3 months, Philipp has achieved the following milestones:
+After 1 year, Philipp has achieved the following goals: